Pranta-84/Pranta-84.github.io/README.md

 ## Education

--   PhD in Statistics (2024 - ), Unversity of Nebraska-Lincoln, USA
+-   PhD in Statistics (2024 - Present), Unversity of Nebraska-Lincoln, USA
 -   MS in Statistics (2022 - 2024), University of Nebraska-Lincoln, USA
 -   BS in Statistics (2016 - 2021), University of Dhaka, Bangladesh